Qubit-Built Quilts & Species-Tool-Beings:

-In modeling tools, I sculpt virtual nanoscaled structures, atom by amino.
-I also appropriate Protein Data Bank files, nanomolecular machine components, junk DNA sculptural origami and novel inorganic material models such as sheets of graphene, bucky-balls, and carbon nanotubes.
-In visualization wares, I overprocess, or ornamentally-challenge, models by writing Python scripts to algorithmically-automate alternative formal derivations, fractalize aminos off forms to perform generative crystallography, code for crazy carbon chaining, supersaturate all-of-the-above style color palettes, deform meshes, glitch render modes and ray tracings.
-I curate thereafter, selecting for the most nuanced nano-novelty, so to speak, and compose these 2D or lenticular pigment prints I call Qubit-Built Quilts; painterly plans for playborground ball pits of pure operationality all about an atomic admin access-privs picturesque.
+As a smartmatter of nanofacture, I sculpt virtual molecular models, atom by amino.
+I also appropriate Protein Data Bank files, theoretical nanomachine components, junk DNA sculptural origami and novel inorganic material models such as sheets of graphene, bucky-balls, and nanotubes, etc. I overprocess or ornamentally-challenge models by writing Python scripts to algorithmically-automate alternative formal derivations, fractalize aminos off forms to perform generative crystallography, code for crazy carbon chaining, supersaturate all-of-the-above style color palettes, deform meshes, glitch render modes and ray tracings.
+I curate thereafter, selecting for the most nuanced nano-novelty, so to speak, and compose 2D or lenticular pigment prints I call Qubit-Built-Quilts or Mol-Mods: painterly plans for playborground ball-pits of pure-operationality all about an all over the above all atomic admin access-privs picturesque.

 3D printing is a gateway drug.
-That in mind, I’ve been hand-hobbling together from scratch a bunch of RepRap 3D printers; built not only to materialize my modded molecular models, but also exhibit expressionistic potential and behave more like painting assistants.
-It’s especially important to problematize prototyping at this point to expose that which isn’t exhausted or collapsed into fully exploitable usability in the Functionalist sense.
-So I craft custom print settings to print more like painting, flirt with epic-print-fails, and allow irregular parts likely to all but muck up my printers.
-The goal generally is to glean artifacts that aesthetically accentuate hot-mess molecular modeling and 3D printing, revealing how each translates one another with tensions that ‘overheat’ both media.
+That in mind, I’ve been hand-hobbling together from scratch since 2009 a bunch of Arduino-based, RepRap-oriented, 3D printers; built not only to materialize my modded molecular models, but also to exhibit expressionistic potential and misbehave more like my painting assistants.
+I feel it’s especially important to problematize prototyping at this point to expose that which ain’t yet exhausted or collapsed into fully exploitable usability in an overly functionalist sense.

-The way I see it, real-time instantiation of at-will thought-forms becomes a freedom of expression issue real quick.
-Post-printability of anythingyness means we won’t just be saying stuff, we’ll be saying with, in, or into stuff itself.
+Things will work out, or things will work out.
+Anywhen, how do I speculatively see 3D printing playing-out?
+Real-time instantiation of at-will thought-forms will become a freedom of expression issue real quick.
+Accelerating printability of anythingyness means we won’t just be saying stuff, we’ll be saying with, in, or into stuff itself.
 I like to think this’ll be like thinking in, on, across objecthoods or musing more like manipulating materiality.
 This will certainly come into conflict with that which we consider constitutes life.
-Indeed, I claim it’ll come-to-pass that what we print is how we’ll process what we are.
+Indeed, I claim it could come-to-pass that what we print is how we’ll process what we are.

-Pursuing Future Studies proper also helped me choose to chase futures that precisely problematize or defy typical depictions.
+Pursuing future studies proper also helped me choose to chase futures that precisely problematize or defy typical depictions.
 Compile-A-Child drawings appear to be faux-naïf speculative-vernacular picture-texts by transhuman mind-children that haven’t been built yet.
-Positively innocent and playful, it’s actually from rather serious technoprogressive, transhumanist, H+, hard sci-fi and singularitarian ideas that I’m filtering-out all the fodder for them.

 Hand-penned “drawcuments”; title placards describing future-dated speculative art that can’t yet technically exist.
-Each has appended to it a time-travel-logged “temporally premoved” (a wordplay on traditional “temporarily removed” museum loan / conservation notifications) tab, signed by me as also curator / conservator.
-Paragraphs were auto-generated using apps into which I injected hard sci-fi, transhumanist, and my own speculative phraseologies, thereby rendering their read rather uncannily spam-bot-like.
+Each has appended to it a time-travel-logged “temporally premoved” tab (a wordplay on traditional “temporarily removed” museum loan / conservation notifications), signed by me as also curator / conservator.
+Paragraphs were auto-generated using apps into which I injected hard sci-fi, transhumanist, and my own speculative phraseologies, thereby rendering their read rather spam-bot-like.